 Next on the list is the Inspire M3 Home Gym, and the name says it all.
 This training station is one sleek black military-style type of machine.

 Inspire uses a quality abdominal crunch station built right into its head pad.
 Also, it has a seated leg curl station to shape the butt and build the legs.
 It supports up to 410 pounds of weight for more serious trainees.
 It uses tensile strength cables and precision ball bearings to give you a good workout.
-The cables and ball bearings allow you to do standing exercises like lunges and squats.
+The cables and ball bearings allow you to perform exercises like lunges and squats.

 Also, it comes with a dual back pad tilt for superior fit and comfort.
 M3 is compact enough to fit on a 4’x 6′ mat.
 The Inspire M3 Home Gym’s dimension is 72″ L x 40″ W x 82″ H, which means it takes up 20 square feet.
 This gym costs $3,699.00, but, like the Tonal, they offer financing as low as $119.34.